 Media coverage: NY Times Freakonomics blog, Stanford Report, Wall Street Journal Real Time Economics blog, USA Today, Financial Times, a radio interview on Crosscurrents (KALW), Daily Mail, UVA Today, The Root, NY Times, Financial Times

 Works in Progress

-High-Stakes Testing, Stress and Student Performance: Biological Pathways (with Emma Adam, David Figlio, Jennifer Heissel, and Jonathan Meer) — for more information see the Stress & Testing Study website
+Stress and Testing: How Students Physiologically Respond to High-Stakes Testing (with Jennifer Heissel, Emma Adam, David Figlio, and Jonathan Meer) — for more information see the Stress & Testing Study website

 Safer Grounds: measuring the impacts of safety concerns on academic engagement (with Sophie Trawalter) — for more information, see SaferGrounds.org